CampusAI/CampusAI.github.io/_papers/Glow/glow.md

 -->

 {% include start-row.html %}
-If not familiar with flow-based generative models I suggest to first take a look at our [Parametric Deep Generative Models post](http://127.0.0.1:4000/lectures/generative_models).
+If not familiar with flow-based generative models I suggest to first take a look at our [Normalizing FLows post](/ml/flow_models).

 ## Idea